-The Carne family became leading Wesleyans in Penzance, making a significant contribution to the town'scommercial and public life.
-Both William and Joseph have memorials in Chapel Street Methodist church.
+The Carne family became leading Wesleyans in Penzance, making a significant contribution to the town's commercial and public life.
+Both William and his son Joseph have memorials in Chapel Street Methodist church.

-William Carne (1754-1836), born in December 1754, probably in Wales, moved to Penzance c.1780 where he became a leading citizen and a prosperous banker.
+William John Carne (1754-1836), born in December 1754, at Gwinnear, near Hayle, where his father was a mining captain.
+He moved to Penzance c1780 where he became a leading citizen and a prosperous banker.
 He was converted under the preaching of John Wesley and was known as a generous benefactor of good causes.
 It is estimated that he gave way £10,000 in his lifetime.
 He entertained Wesley at his Chapel Street home in 1789, on his last visit to the town, and has sometimes been called 'the father of Cornish Methodism'.
 He died on 17 July 1836.

 His son Joseph Carne, born on 17 April 1782, was educated at the WM school at Keynsham.
 From 1807 until 1819 he was manager of the Cornish Copper Company at Hayle, then bacame a partner of its successor, Sandys, Carne and Vivian, producing iron ware.
 Along with his father he was also a ship owner.
 He became a public figure in Penzance, as first secretary of the Penzance Dispensary, founded in 1809, secretary and, from 1834, president, of the Penzance Library, treasurer of the Royal Geological Society of Cornwall and president of the Penzance Natural History Society.
 From 1836 was a JP.
 He was a generous supporter of Methodist causes, donating the sites of chapels and Sunday Schools and contributing 500 guineas to the Centenary Fund in 1839.